+I finished Couch to 5K, now what do I do?
+I have heard this question a lot from both friends and readers.
+The Couch to 5k program is an excellent program to get started with running, and it’s the program I always recommend to beginning runners.
 I think it’s wonderful that so many people have success with the program, so I would like to provide some resources for where to go when you are done with the program.

 Getting Faster at the 5K Distance

-You have some options once you are done with the 12 week program and have completed your first 5k.
+You have some options once you are done with the 12-week program and have completed your first 5k.
 Some people choose to stay at the 5k distance and work on lowering their 5k times.
 If you would like to work on increasing your speed, there are a number of resources out there including Runners World—they have a TON of training articles on speed work and sample training plans.
 Running Times is another great source of training plans for all levels.

 Training for a Longer Distance

-You may decided that, instead of working on your speed, you would prefer to tackle a longer distance race.
+You may decide that, instead of working on your speed, you would prefer to tackle a longer distance race.
 If you visit the above resources, they also have many plans for the 10K, half marathon, and marathon.